• Skip to primary navigation

 Potatoes freeze well, so yes, you can freeze these potatoes.

-I would cook them for only half of the cooking time and then remove them from the oven and allow them to cool.
+I would cook them for only half the cooking time, remove them from the oven and allow them to cool.
 Pack them into a freezer bag and freeze for up to 4 months.

 When you want to use them, arrange them (still frozen) cut-side down on a hot baking tray and bake them in a preheated oven at 200C/400F for the remaining time plus an extra 5 minutes.